Search

 Now, let’s talk about science.
 The colors in diamonds come from the unique way light dances inside them.
 Each hue bends and reflects differently, creating that mesmerizing sparkle.
 It’s all about the speed of light slowing down as it zips through the diamond’s tight crystalline structure.

 Impurities like nitrogen and boron, or even structural anomalies, can give diamonds their distinct colors.
 These natural additives are what make each stone at the park a one-of-a-kind find.
-So, while you’re digging for that perfect diamond, remember, you’re not just uncovering a gem; you’re unveiling a piece of Earth’s colorful artistry.
+So, while you’re digging for that perfect diamond at the diamond mine in Arkansas., remember, you’re not just uncovering a gem; you’re unveiling a piece of Earth’s colorful artistry.

 Fact 7: Crater of Diamonds “Folklore”